Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 leaders have argued that tyranny, corruption, and incompetence constitute exceptions

-violent revolution becomes necessary and even justified.
+even violent revolution becomes necessary and even justified.

 But that is an argument of expedience, not principle, a form of the “end justifies the means.”
 Moreover, it ignores the historical context of the Roman house churches.